Resolve Debt

 More ways to lower your medical debt

-You might be surprised at the results you can get from being organized and proactive.
+You might be surprised at the results you could get from being organized and proactive.
 Here are some ways you can advocate for yourself and potentially lower costs:

 Look over your billing statements for errors.
 Carefully review your billing statements and comb through them for errors.
 Mistakes made during the billing process do happen—more often than you might realize.
 If you spot something, reach out to the hospital, doctor, or medical provider as soon as possible.

 Ask for a payment plan.
 Request a payment plan, which can help break down your bill into more manageable chunks.
-The beauty of these installment plans is they often come with no or low interest.
+Many medical debt installment plans come with no or low interest.
 Reach out to your medical provider to see what is possible.

 Request a superbill.
 See if you can get a superbill, which is an itemized, detailed list of services that you can use in filing your claim directly to the insurer.
 This might help you fight for more coverage.